foundry-vtt-community/wiki.js/development/api/sockets.md

 ### Prerequisites

 Before a package can send and receive socket events, it must request a socket namespace from the server.
-This is done by putting `socket: true` in the manifest json.
+This is done by putting `"socket": true` in the manifest json.

 All socket messages from a package must be emitted with the event name `module.{module-name}` or `system.{system-id}` (e.g. `module.my-cool-module`).